Snake-Edition/P32-FW/README.md

 19. **Different languages**
 20. **Avoid display flashing**: Some displays flash with original FW.

-All settings are automatically saved to EEPROM and loaded on boot.

 ## Feed the Snake

 This FW is developed in spare time.
 If you like it, please